-Fire, breakage, spillage or suspected contamination occur involving shipment of etiologic agents (bacteria or toxins).
+Fire, breakage, spillage or suspected contamination occur involving shipment of infectious substance(s) (bacteria or toxins).

-A situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported.
+The release of a marine pollutant in a quantity greater than 119 gallons for a liquid or 882 pounds for a solid; or a situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported.